microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

    - Tests are important to reduce our burden.
 If new tests are needed but not included, we will reject your pull request
    - For fixing bug, the original bug repro must be coded as a new test
    - For feature work, please add as much tests as needed to future-proof the feature, include both happy and unhappy paths
-   - We prefer integration tests than unit tests
+   - We prefer integration tests over unit tests
    - Avoid using timeout in tests, use [fake timer](https://www.npmjs.com/package/lolex) instead
 - [Secure by default](https://en.wikipedia.org/wiki/Secure_by_default)
 - Benchmark